comicfans/learn/why_rust_different.md

 created and assigned.

-C porposed defer function also have such confusions:
+C purposed defer function also have such confusions:

 ```
 The results from 387 responses show a 2:1 preference for the value being read at the time the